meejah/carml/doc/installation.rst

 PyPI
 ====

-Once you have ``libffi`` installed as above, you should be able to do a simple ``pip install carml``.
+Once you have libraries installed as above, you should be able to do a simple ``pip install carml``.
 It's also possible to point to the ``.whl`` file (after signature verification).

 To try without affecting system packages: